cdown/linux/Documentation/admin-guide/serial-console.rst

 			and F is flow control ('r' for RTS).
 Default is 9600n8.
 The maximum baudrate is 115200.

+			One can also specify the per-console loglevel for this console by providing a loglevel parameter, for example "loglevel:4" to set this console's loglevel to 4.
+The value provided can be from 0 (LOGLEVEL_EMERG) to 8 (LOGLEVEL_DEBUG + 1), and messages below that will be emitted onto the console as they become available.

 You can specify multiple console= options on the kernel command line.

 The behavior is well defined when each device type is mentioned only once.